muhammadmueenarif/Express-JS-to-build-JSON-Api-in-Node/readme.txt

 in postman. send request and it will show response and its status code also.
 200 means ok. we can send json or array directly in res.send like res.send({name:'kashan'}); res.send([{name:'kashan', id:1}, {name:'moin, id:'2'}]);

+Lec 6.
+Writing route to get all route. create book.js flle and write some books as a hardcoded data that you want to use and on which you want to perform operations beacause we have not set up database. then export it using module.export = {
+    findAll() {
+        return books;
+    }
+}
+send book as response. res.send(book); it will automatically require book import it at the top of app.js file.